 of milk and have the child drink it all.
 Then feed the remaining formula or milk in

 Always measure or give medicine with a good light turned on.
-Insufficient light could
+Dim light could cause

 Never let young children take medicine by themselves.

 Many OTC cough and cold medicines contain a combination of ingredients to treat several